JSONSchema support#

 Yes

-Any scalar type + oneOf, anyOf, or options
+Any scalar type + oneOf, anyOf, options, or enum

 QuestionChoice